dqh725/cheeger.blog/_posts/2019-08-10-configure-ubuntu-nginx-for-rails-server.md

 ```

 # Add nginx config file
-There is 2 folders under `/etc/nginx/`, `site-availables` and `site-enabled`.
+There are two folders under `/etc/nginx/`, `site-availables` and `site-enabled`.

-There is a `default` config file inside `/etc/nginx/site-availables/` folder, use it as a template but create a new configure file, call it `web` or whatever you want, here is one example.
+There is a `default` config file inside `/etc/nginx/site-availables/` folder, you can use it as a template but I always create a new configure file call it `web` or whatever you want, here is one example.

 ```
 upstream app {